jrnd-io/jr-website/content/docs/Kafka Connect Source Connector/_index.md

 JR Source Connector can be configured with:

  - _**template**_: A valid JR existing template name.
 For a list of available templates see: https://jrnd.io/docs/#listing-existing-templates
  - _**embedded_template**_: Location of a file containing a valid custom JR template.
 This property will take precedence over _template_.
 File must exist on Kafka Connect Worker nodes.
  - _**topic**_: target topic
- - _**frequency**_: Repeat the creation of a random object every X milliseconds.
+ - _**frequency**_: Repeat the creation of a random object every 'frequency' milliseconds.
+ - _**duration**_ Set a time bound to the entire object creation.
+The duration is calculated starting from the first run and is expressed in milliseconds.
+At least one run will always been scheduled, regardless of the value for 'duration'.
+If not set creation will run forever.
  - _**objects**_: Number of objects to create at every run.
 Default is 1.
 - _**key_field_name**_: Name for key field, for example 'ID'.
 This is an _OPTIONAL_ config, if not set, objects will be created without a key.
 Value for key will be calculated using JR function _key_, https://jrnd.io/docs/functions/#key
 - _**key_value_interval_max**_: Maximum interval value for key value, for example 150 (0 to key_value_interval_max).
 Default is 100.